getsentry/sentry-docs/src/collections/_documentation/clients/react-native/index.md

 ## Mixed Stacktraces

-Currently we only support mixed stacktraces on iOS.
+Currently we only support mixed stack traces on iOS.
 By default this feature is disabled.
 We recommend testing your app thoroughly when activating this, to turn it on `deactivateStacktraceMerging: false` see: [_Additional Configuration_]({%- link _documentation/clients/react-native/config.md -%}).

 ## Deep Dive